rukshn/spark-docs/getting-started.md

 If you prefer to **sign up** with GitHub which is more **convenient** (you don't have to remember a password), you can simply click `Login With GitHub` button.

-**This will redirect you to the `CQL Pen` GitHub application which give permission to login to CQL Editor using your GitHub account.**
+**This will redirect you to the `CQL Pen` GitHub application which give permission to login to Spark editor using your GitHub account.**

 As similar to **Signing up** with your email address, **Signing up** with GitHub will automatically obtain your Name, and Email address used in your GitHub account.

-In future can easily login to CQL editor using your GitHub account from the login page.
+In future can easily login to Spark editor using your GitHub account from the login page.

 ::: tip
 We will automatically generate a profile picture for your account using Gravatar.
 If you already have a profile picture defined using Gravatar, it will be used instead.
 :::

-## CQL Editor
+## The Spark sditor

 The CQL Editor has few key **fundamental** concepts